InformaticsMatters/ansible-galaxy-cloud/README.md

 shared volume size you could provide the following in a `properties` file: -

     volume_size_g: 3000

+### Installing public SSH keys
+Any `.pub` files in the project root will be considered public SSH key-files and they will be added to the `centos` account of the head node, allowing those users access to it.

 ## Running the playbook
 With environment variables set and a `parameters` file written, run the following on a suitably equipped bastion on your cloud provider: -